libmapper/webmapper/README.md

 ### A note on saving and loading:

 As of now saving and loading work via a naïve approach.
 In the list view (currently the only view tested for saving and loading) the `save` button saves data for the active tab.
-Similarly, loading only loads connections for signals in the active tab.
+Similarly, loading only loads maps for signals in the active tab.
 Our development roadmap includes improvements to the save/load functionality.

 Views: